genomicsclass/leanpub/manuscript/distance_exercises.md

 A>
 A>
 A>
 A>4.
-If I run the command (don't run it!)
+If I run the command (don't run it!):
 A>
 A>
     ```r
     d = as.matrix( dist(e) )
     ```
 A>
-A>    how many cells (number of rows times number of columns) with this matrix have?
+A>    how many cells (number of rows times number of columns) will this matrix have?
 A>
 A>
 A>